pnnl/DM-Sim/README.md

 Latest version: **2.1**

 ### Version-2.1 Updates:
  - Support Q# code through [QIR](https://devblogs.microsoft.com/qsharp/introducing-quantum-intermediate-representation-qir/) and Bridge developed by Microsoft quantum team.
-The DM-Sim project is also listed as one of the [public projects](https://github.com/microsoft/qsharp-language/blob/main/Specifications/QIR/List.md) use QIR.
+The DM-Sim project is also listed as one of the [public projects](https://github.com/microsoft/qsharp-language/blob/main/Specifications/QIR/List.md) using QIR to support Q#/QDK.
- - Enable the dump of current quantum circuits into a file stream.
+ - Enable the dump of current quantum circuit into a file stream.

 ### Version-2.0 Updates: